- About the Doha Film Festival

 A diverse programme of films presented in partnership with local and international collaborators, including community-focused events and themed showcases.-- Bariq & Cine-Concert

-Short films designed for children aged 4 to 7 and their families, offering early cinematic experiences—enhanced with live music. - Inclusive Screening
+Short films designed for children aged 4 to 7 and their families, offering early cinematic experiences enhanced with live music. - Inclusive Screening

 Screenings designed to be accessible to all audience members, including those with different sensory needs. - Year of Culture

-A selection of films celebrating the cultural exchange between Qatar and its Year of Culture partner, highlighting shared stories and creative expression across borders.
+A selection of films celebrating the cultural exchange between Qatar and its Year of Culture partner, highlighting shared stories and creative expression across borders. - Hekayat Khalejiya

 - Ajyal Film Club

-Ajyal Film Club builds on DFI’s year-round youth cinema programme, offering young people a space to explore films, share perspectives, and connect through dialogue.
-During the festival, the club hosts curated screenings and discussions that deepen the youth audience’s engagement with cinema and filmmaking as an artform.
+Ajyal Film Club builds on DFI’s year-round youth cinema programme, offering young people a space to explore films, share perspectives and connect through dialogue.
+During the festival, the club hosts curated screenings and discussions that deepen the youth audience’s engagement with cinema and filmmaking as an art form.

-- Festival Awards 2025
+- Festival Awards 2026

-Winners across all competitions are honoured through the Doha Film Festival Awards Fund in recognition of excellence in cinematic storytelling and craft.- International Feature Film Competition
+Winners across all competitions are honoured through the Doha Film Festival Awards Fund in recognition of excellence in cinematic storytelling and craft.

 - Best Documentary Award - 50,000 USD + Trophy